Please note that we cannot organise any more Stolperstein-laying ceremonies before 2020.

 Anne Thomas coordinates Gunter Demnig's timetable and routes outside of Germany.
 She is also responsible for the inscriptions for all non-German STOLPERSTEINE.
 Please contact her with any requests or questions.
 She is a native speaker of English and French, but you can correspond with her in German or Russian if necessary.

 There are certain cases when hundreds or thousands of Stolpersteine would have to be laid in a single place.
 This being almost impossible, Gunter Demnig has come up with an alternative, the STOLPERSCHWELLE (which can be roughly translated as “Stumbling Threshold”).
 A STOLPERSCHWELLE can record the fate of a group of victims in a few lines.
-For example:
+These are translations of the texts that have been included on Stolperschwellen that have been placed in Germany:

 Like a Stolperstein, a STOLPERSCHWELLE is 96 mm wide but can be up to one meter in length.
 It can hold up to six lines of text.